 On the Muslim calendar, Ramadan is the ninth month.
-Muslims believe the Qur'an (a book, much like the Bible) was sent down from heaven in this month.
+Muslims believe the Qur'an (an ancient book, much like the Bible) was sent down from heaven in this month.
 This book is a "a declaration of direction and a means of Salvation."
-In 2011, Ramadan is observed from August 1st to August 29th.
+In 2013, Ramadan was observed from July 9th to August 7th.

 Ramadan - Observing the Holiday

 During this month, Muslims fast.
 That's right, they don't eat anything for the entire month.
 Ok, so that's a slight exaggeration.
 They can only eat and drink when it's dark out.
 According to the Qur'an, you can eat and drink any time during the night until you can tell the difference between a white thread from a black one by the daylight.
 Then it's back to fasting until night time.
 Muslims feel that by experiencing hunger they develop sympathy for the less fortunate who go hungry every day.

 What Not to Do During Ramadan